 Fronted by powerful, 3-part, “blood harmonies” provided by father, Dail Croome (50 years old - bassist), and his sons, Patrick (23 years old - acoustic guitar) and Liam Croome (21 years old - keyboards), the combination of familiar voices, each with their own unique tone and melody, create a magical vocal tapestry, like no other.
 With controlled dynamics, perfectly inserted fills and emotional turns, rhythmic drummer Brayden Tario (24 years old) brings the band's rhythm section to life and uses his voice to add a 4th harmony.
 Brandon Haddow (22 years old) hoists the electric lead guitar and rips out killer solos, and then casually steps back, to provide soulful fills and rhythm.

-Originally from Calgary, Alberta and now touring all of Western Canada, the North-Western US and California they've perfected their own modern style of Hippy-Rock.
-Audiences quickly fell for their honest sound and peaceful demeanour on and off stage.
-They recorded their debut album CORNERSTONES in 2016, have opened for Bon Jovi at the Las Vegas T-Mobile Arena, The Doobie Brothers & The Struts.
+Originally from Calgary, Alberta and now touring all of Western Canada, the North-Western US and California, they've perfected their own modern style of Hippie-Rock.
+After touring for nearly 2 years and recording 2 full-length albums ('Cornerstones' in 2016 and 'Works of Art' in 2017), the band earned the right to open for Bon Jovi at the Las Vegas T-Mobile Arena, as well as The Doobie Brothers & The Struts.